iterative/ldb-resources/documentation/formats.md

+## Annotation formats

 Since LDB parses annotations, it has to understand the specific annotation formats.
-LDB supports several popular formats out of the box, which means it can index data in these formats, and instantiate them.
+LDB supports several popular options out of the box, which means it can index data in these formats, and instantiate them.
 Here is what is currently supported:

 * `auto | auto-detect` - auto-detected data format.
 Supports detection of: `strict-pairs`, `annotation-only`, `tensorflow-inferred`

-* `strict | strict-pairs` - this is the "native" LDB format that assumes data comes in pairs of files (json + object).
+* `strict | strict-pairs` - "native" LDB format that assumes data comes in pairs of files (json + object).
 The annotation file in each pair must have a name ending with `.json`.
 The data object files are matched to their annotations by means of sharing filenames (e.g. `cat1.json` + `cat1.jpg`), and pairs must reside in the same directory.
 LDB does not provide any restrictions on the actual JSON schema and will accept any valid JSON content.

 * `bare | bare-pairs` - complete pairs are detected as with `strict-pairs`, but bare data objects (without annotation files) are also indexed (any file whose name does not end with .json will be considered a valid data object file).
 This format is the primary way to index un-annotated data.